christopherrissardi/Stand-Themes/README.md

 5. Replace everything you order and you're good to go.
 6. Enter your GTA V, inject your Stand and go to settings and load the profile that appears

-**(Remember to take a backup of your old theme if you don't want to lose it!!!)**
+**⚠️ (Remember to take a backup of your old theme if you don't want to lose it!!!)**

-If you want to go back to your old theme, just copy the 3 folders you backed up again and paste them into the Stand folder and change the Mod settings!
+🎯 If you want to go back to your old theme, just copy the 3 folders you backed up again and paste them into the Stand folder and change the Mod settings!

 ---

-I don't usually create many themes, but whenever I do I will update it here in the repository.
+I don't usually create many themes, but whenever I do I will update it here in the repository. 👆